 Managed services are ongoing support provided by an IT service provider, for a fixed monthly fee.
-Involves proactive monitoring and maintenance, along with priority support and user and device management, to keep IT systems running at peak performance.
+This type of service involves proactive monitoring and maintenance, along with priority support and user and device management, to keep IT systems running at peak performance.
 In the event of a disaster, such as a fatal server loss or damage to your premises, you want to be able to get everything back up and running as quickly as possible.
-A business continuity service can help keep that downtime to a minimum.
+A business continuity service can help minimize downtime.

 Additionally, disaster recovery functions, such as failover measures, are essential.
 Cloud services are an obvious way to reduce hardware costs and keep your data safe from loss.
 Remote support is also vital as it allows users to contact their remote managed service provider as soon as a problem occurs.
 This allows them to enter directly into the case.
 At a minimum, they must be available during your company's business hours.